Kokborok literature: Period-II

-After the works of Radhamohan Thakur and Daulot Ahmed, Khushikrshna a disciple of Ratnamani a well known personality to the people of Tripura contributed to a compilation of 33 spiritual songs in Kokborok under title "Tripura Kha-Khachangma Khumber Boi" and published it in 1942 AD.
+After the works of Radhamohan Thakur and Daulot Ahmed, Khushikrshna, a disciple of Ratnamani, a well-known personality to the people of Tripura, contributed to a compilation of 33 spiritual songs in Kokborok under the title "Tripura Kha-Khachangma Khumber Boi", published in 1942 AD.

 On 27 December 1945 AD the "Tripura Janasiksha Samiti" came into being and it established many schools in different areas of Tripura.
 The first Kokborok magazine "Kwtal Kothoma" was first edited and published in 1954 by Sudhanwa Debbarma, who was a founder of the Samiti.
-Folk songs, Folk tales and articles were published in this magazine.
+Folk songs, folk tales and articles were published in this magazine.
 Some mention-worthy writers and their topics published serially in the magazine were:

 a) "Chethuang", a novel by Sudhanwa Debbarma.

 b) "Phunukmung", collection of riddles in Kokborok.

 c) "Gandhiji Koklam", a talk on Mahatma Gandhi by Dasrath Deb Barma.

 During this period there were some other persons and activists who played a vital role for development of the Kokborok language and literature.
-Bangshi Thakur (Amarendra Deb Barma) became popular in Agartala town and rural areas for his composition of Holi (color festival) songs in Kokborok. he wrote many Kokborok poems, in 1948 AD, his "Koktang Kului" a brief Kokborok grammar and translation book was published.
+Bangshi Thakur (Amarendra Deb Barma) became popular in Agartala town and rural areas for his composition of Holi (color festival) songs in Kokborok.
+He wrote many Kokborok poems; in 1948 AD, his "Koktang Kului", a brief Kokborok grammar and translation book, was published.
 Sudhir Krishna Deb Barma was a renowned writer, vocalist and linguist.
-He wrote two books "Koktang" and "Surungma Yakhili" published in 1954 and 1962 AD respectively.
+He wrote two books "Koktang" and "Surungma Yakhili", published in 1954 and 1962 AD respectively.
 Ajit Bandhu Deb Barma was a renowned man of literature and a journalist and is remembered for his innumerable writings and articles in newspapers.
-His book "Kok-Surungma" (Bagsa and Bagnui) was published in 1963 AD and "Kokrobam" a Kokborok dictionary was published in 1967 AD.
+His book "Kok-Surungma" (Bagsa and Bagnui) was published in 1963 AD and "Kokrobam", a Kokborok dictionary, was published in 1967 AD.
 Mahendra Deb Barma published his textbook for children "Cherai Surungma" in 1958 AD.
-Alindralal Tripura was the founder of the "Kokborok Sahitya Sabha", he wrote a lot of books and plays, among those "Lamani Homchang" was performed in 1972.
+Alindralal Tripura was the founder of the "Kokborok Sahitya Sabha", he wrote a lot of books and plays, among those "Lamani Homchang", performed in 1972.
 Sonacharan Debbarma composed songs in the 1950s and published them under the title "Firogoi Faidi".
 Books such as "Bharatni Panchali", "Ramayan Kocharjak" and "Yapri Kwtal" were also published by the State Education Department.